vhscom/after-dark/README.md

 ## Customizing Markdown Output

 Gain more control over markdown conversion to HTML.
-By modifying the markdown processor settings you can take advantage of certain Black Friday features not enabled by default.
+By modifying the markdown processor settings you can take advantage of [Blackfriday](https://github.com/russross/blackfriday) features not enabled by default.

-To customize markdown output add a section to your site's `config.toml` file like so:
+To customize conversion output add a section to your site's `config.toml` file like so:

 ```toml
 [blackfriday]